Death Penalty Information Center

 Click here for a full media coverage report on DPIC's 2012 Year End Report.

-DPIC Executive Director, Richard Dieter with Jeffrey Toobin (l.), Kirk Bloodsworth (c.) and Ashleigh Banfield (r.), host of CNN's Legal View, Mar.
+DPIC's former Executive Director, Richard Dieter (now Senior Program Director) with Jeffrey Toobin (l.), Kirk Bloodsworth (c.) and Ashleigh Banfield (r.), host of CNN's Legal View, Mar.
 7, 2014.